-Your desktop’s power supply converts the AC power from your home or office into the Direct Current that your PC needs to operate, then distributes that power to each component.
+Your desktop’s power supply plays an important role in your system.
+It converts the AC power from your home or office into the Direct Current that your PC needs to operate, then distributes that power to each component.
+That clean, consistent power is step one to building a reliable system.
 So needless to say, it’s pretty mission critical.
 But what does an individual Power Supply’s wattage or its efficiency rating even mean?
 And how much wattage do you need in your next dream PC?

 Wattage and Efficiency